nav-commits/Blog-Post-Hygraph/README.md

 - Fetch blog posts using GraphQL from Hygraph.
 - Display posts in a **responsive card grid** layout.
-- Render **Rich Text content** with proper HTML formatting.
-- Support for **featured images** with fallback when no image is available.
 - Fully built using **Next.js App Router** and **server components**.
 - Styled with **TailwindCSS** for modern design.